vikingdata/articles/databases/postgresql/DOiNG/pg_sql.md

   n.nspname = 'public'
   and c.relname = 'tbl2';

--- now print out the ugly stuff. select n.nspname as rule_schema,
+-- now print out the ugly stuff if you want to know. select n.nspname as rule_schema,
        c.relname as rule_table,
        case r.ev_type